novicatepic/PJ1/README.md

 It is possible to compare two courses in the application: find union, intersection or difference between sets of students that attend a specific course, or students that passed an exam.
 Also, it is possible to filter messages in inbox.
 Filtering is done by using a specific string to search a message.

-Last two paragraphs in PJ1 2021—22 Projekti zadatak.pdf are not implemented in this project.
+Last two paragraphs in PJ1 2021—22 Projektni zadatak.pdf are not implemented in this project.
 Programming language used for this project is C++.
 Only standard library and STL were allowed in this project and test data was required so the application could be tested.
-If you want to check out specification in Serbian language, read PJ1 2021—22 Projekti zadatak.pdf.
+If you want to check out specification in Serbian language, read PJ1 2021—22 Projektni zadatak.pdf.